crispab/crisp-dna/_docs/index.md

 **Core structure and practices** (really just a consequence of the principles above)

-* [Happiness index](happiness-index.html) - how we know if we are succeeding
+* [Happiness index](happiness-index.html) - how do we know if we are succeeding?
-* [Ownership model] - how people become owners, and what ownership actually means
+* [Ownership model] - how do people become owners, and what ownership actually means?
-* [Economic model] - how money flows through the system
+* [Economic model] - how does money flow through the system?
-* [How we make decisions](decisions.html) - how  decisions get made when there is no manager?
+* [How we make decisions](decisions.html) - how do decisions get made when there is no manager?
 * [Recruiting] - how do new people get in?
 * [Communication] - how do we collaborate, sync, and improve?
-* [Bun protocol](bun-protocol.html) - how we handle customer enquiries and route to the right consultant?
+* [Bun protocol](bun-protocol.html) - how do we handle customer enquiries and route to the right consultant?
 * [Office team] - how do we handle admin and day-to-day operations?
 * [Board of directors] - Swedish law requires that we have a BoD.
 So how does the BoD at Crisp work?